Beliavsky/Fortran-code-on-GitHub/README.md

 [VectorClass](https://github.com/thchang/VectorClass): Fortran 2003 dynamic memory array that functions similarly (but not identically) to the C++ Vector class, by Tyler Chang

+[Yet Another Fortran Tree (yaftree)](https://github.com/gronki/yaftree): single-module lightweight implementation of a dictionary (key--value pairs) and set (only keys), by Dominik Gronkiewicz.
+Some features, such as interface for popular data types (INTEGER, CHARACTER etc) are intentionally omitted to keep the size down to the minimum.

 ## Computational Fluid Dynamics
 [2DEulerSolver](https://github.com/FrostyNip/2DEulerSolver): numerically solve the Euler equations over a channel with a bump using Jameson scheme finite volume analysis, by FrostyNip